svenedik/beautyshop/readme.md

-# Project Title
+# Beauty Shop Project

-One Paragraph of project description goes here
+E-commerce project to be used for testing purposes

 ## Getting Started